anonymous300502/Berzerk/README.md

 	<br><img src = "shell.png" width = "500"><br>

  * __NOTE__
-      - This will only spawn a non interactive shell which will hang if you execute commands which spawns as interactie session such as 'cmd.exe' etc. TO use the interactive shell feature we have used a combination of a couple open source tools like netcat.
+      - This will only spawn a non interactive shell which will hang if you execute commands which spawns as interactive session such as 'cmd.exe' etc. TO use the interactive shell feature we have used a combination of a couple open source tools like netcat.
 For instructions on how to use the interactive shell refer to the [WiKi](https://github.com/anonymous300502/Berzerk/wiki)

 ## Built with
 - Python